This section includes the following topics:

 After selecting a metric, you can filter your query based on tag(s).
 For instance, you can use

 account:prod to scope your query to include only the metrics from your production hosts.
-For more information, refer to the tagging documentation.
+For more information, read the tagging documentation.

 Next, choose the granularity of your data using time rollup.
-In this example, you’ve defined that there will be one data point for every six minutes (360 seconds).
+In this example, you’ve defined that there is one data point for every hour (3600 seconds).
 You can also choose how you want to aggregate the data in each time bucket.
 By default, avg is applied, but other available options are sum, min, max, and count.
 If you wanted to apply max, you would use

 In Datadog, “space” refers to the way metrics are distributed over different hosts and tags.
-There are two different aspects of space that you can control: grouping and aggregation.
+There are two different aspects of space that you can control: aggregator and grouping

 You can modify your graph values with mathematical functions.
-This can mean performing arithmetic between an integer and a metric (for example, multiplying a metric by 2), or between two metrics (for example, creating a new timeseries for the memory utilization rate like this:
+This can mean performing arithmetic between an integer and a metric (for example, multiplying a metric by 2).
+Or performing arithmetic between two metrics (for example, creating a new timeseries for the memory utilization rate like this:

 jvm.heap_memory / jvm.heap_memory_max).